Film Spoilers and

 The serial killer was first personified in the pre-credits sequence as young nerdy, glasses-wearing teenager Martin Asher (Paul Dano) in 1983 on a road trip across Canada.
 After befriending fellow traveler-teen Matt Soulsby (Justin Chatwin), for no apparent reason while he was changing their flat tire, Martin murdered him (and the driver of an oncoming vehicle) by pushing him a car's path (and then finishing Matt off with a crushing blow to the head with a rock).
 Then, he took all of Matt's belongings to assume his identity.
 He continued his crazed killing spree of unsolved murders (seen during the credits) for over two decades.

 Rebecca revealed some crucial family history to Illeana.
 Martin was the youngest of identical twin boys born three minutes apart - the other was named Reese, whom she clearly favored over Martin.
 At age 14, the boys were boating and Martin fell overboard.
 Reese jumped in to save him, but only Martin reached the shore.
-The devastated surviving boy took a strange turn, became more violent and theft-prone, and then it was reported that 16 year-old runaway Martin died in an accident.
-Things turned suspicious when the body of Martin was exhumed by the Montreal police and the coroner declared from bone fracture evidence: "This isn't the body of Martin Asher."
+The devastated surviving boy took a strange turn, became more violent and theft-prone, and then it was reported that 16 year-old runaway Martin died in a car accident.
+Things turned suspicious when the body of Martin was exhumed by the Montreal police and the coroner declared from bone fracture evidence:

 The Talented Mr. Ripley (1999)